 To be considered for admission to SOMA applicants typically complete four years of undergraduate work culminating in a bachelor’s degree.
 Osteopathic medical schools require one year each of biological sciences, physics, general chemistry, organic chemistry, and six semester hours of English.

 It is preferred, but not required, for applicants to take the Medical College Admissions Test (MCAT).
 The MCAT examines knowledge and skill in areas such as biology, math, reading, and problem-solving.
 A pre-medical advisor can assist applicants in scheduling and preparing for this examination.

 Prospective SOMA students will be evaluated in three major areas: academic accomplishment, personal characteristics of a healer, and propensity to serve the underserved.
 Prospective students must exhibit a genuine concern for people.
 Osteopathic medicine is a people-oriented profession that demands dedicated and empathetic individuals.
 Osteopathic colleges require a personal interview during the application procedure.
 The applicant is strongly encouraged to have clinical exposure in a healthcare environment.

-ATSU is partnering with the following Community Campuses:
+ATSU is partnering with the following community health center partners: